Forgottonia: Public television

 In 1970, the west-central region of Illinois was one of the few areas in the United States without a PBS station.
 Fringes of this region were served from PBS stations outside the region or state: WILL-TV in Urbana; WTVP in Peoria; and KIIN in West Branch, Iowa.
 Cable television networks in north-central Illinois communities and Macomb carried Iowa Public Television or WTVP PBS programming to their residents.

 How the States Got Their Shapes

 In 2011, The History Channel series How the States Got Their Shapes focused its first season, second episode, The Great Plains, Trains, and Automobiles to the historic inequality given to this western Illinois region, as a result of Federal-Aid Highway Act of 1956, popularly known as the National Interstate and Defense Highways Act (Public Law 84-627) and later legislation.
 Neil Gamm, governor of Forgottonia, was interviewed by host Brian Unger in 2011 for the series.
-Neil Gamm died on November 16, 2012 at the age of 65.
+Neil Gamm died on November 16, 2012, at the age of 65.

 Businesses

-Forgottonia Brewing, opened in Macomb, Illinois in 2019, is named after the Forgottonia social movement.
+Forgottonia Brewing, opened in Macomb, Illinois, in 2019, is named after the Forgottonia social movement.

+The Forgottonia Times, a monthly newspaper published in Bushnell, Illinois, serves the Western Illinois counties of Knox, Warren, Fulton and McDonough.
+According to an editorial in the premiere edition (July 2024), the newspaper "was born out of a desire to fill the void left by corporate owned newspapers that lack a genuine connection to the area."
+The publication is mailed free of charge to 60,000 households in the region.